 By using a large aperture.
 This is very effective in portrait photography because large apertures are great when you want to blur out the background and bring only the subject’s eyes and face into sharp focus.
 And they do so because of their shallow depth of field.
 But is this a creative effect?
-Try it for yourself and see the effect a 50mm f/1.4 lens has on your portraits when shoot at f/1.4 or f/2 with bright lights or a colourful background.
+Try it for yourself and see the effect a 50mm f/1.4 lens has on your portraits when shoot at f/1.4 or f/2 with bright lights or a colorful background.

 There are many ways large apertures can be used creatively.
-In fact, Canon even make f/1.4 prime lenses in their wide angle range because they know that professional photographers love large apertures.
-In wedding photography, professionals use 24mm and 35mm f/1.4 lenses with flash to blur out the beautiful background lighting and fill the dancing newly-wed couple in the foreground.
+In fact, Canon even makes f/1.4 prime lenses in their wide angle range because they know that professional photographers love large apertures.
+In wedding photography, professionals use 24mm and 35mm f/1.4 lenses with flash to blur out the beautiful background lighting and fill the dancing newlywed couple in the foreground.
 Large apertures work very well in candle-lit scenes.
 They are much loved by professional photographers.

 How can depth of field tell a story in a picture?

 This concept applies to landscape scenes where everything from front-to-back ought to be in sharp focus—there is no blurring going on.
 When everything is in sharp focus in the entire image, regardless of depth, the scene tells you a story about itself.

-A wide angle lens used in the beautiful African Masai Mara tells me a story about the watchful attentive zebra standing a few metres in front of my Land Cruiser, the care-free grazing wildebeests further away, the distant Acacia (also in sharp focus) which is perhaps sheltering a pride of sated lions in the blazing afternoon sun, to yet the even distant hills farthest away.
+A wide angle lens used in the beautiful African Masai Mara tells me a story about the watchful attentive zebra standing a few meters in front of my Land Cruiser, the care-free grazing wildebeests further away, the distant Acacia (also in sharp focus) which is perhaps sheltering a pride of sated lions in the blazing afternoon sun, to yet the even distant hills farthest away.
 Small apertures provide a huge depth of field bringing everything into focus allowing you the opportunity to tell a story about your scene.